-Fishing from a pier or harbour can Produce a number of species, but dogfish, garfish, mackerel and mullet can all be caught from harbours, and the beginner has to learn to target each of these species.
-If you have a rocky coastline available to you then you may well be able to spin for bass and catch pollack, pouting, wrasse, whiting and bream, even the occasional conger eel, while if you live near sandy beaches or on an estuary your quarry will be flounders, dabs and plaice, with codling the target in the winter months.
+Fishing from a pier or harbor can Produce a number of species, but dogfish, garfish, mackerel, and mullet can all be caught from harbors, and the beginner has to learn to target each of these species.
+If you have a rocky coastline available to you then you may well be able to spin for bass and catch pollack, pouting, wrasse, whiting and bream, even the occasional conger eel, while if you live near sandy beaches or on an estuary your quarry will be flounders, dabs and place, with codling the target in the winter months.

 Fish change their habitats during the season, and if you are lucky enough to be able to enjoy access to the sea all the year round then you can fish for different species at different times of the year.
 The other things the sea angler has to learn are the technicalities of the craft: what baits to use for each species and how these are best collected; what rods and reels are most effective and what rods suit your purpose.
 All this takes time.